Rubber sides are extra durable

 Yumbox Original Leakproof Bento Lunch Box: These $30 bento boxes by Yumbox, which we also tested, are lighter than Bentgo’s containers.
 They’re also leakproof, and the six compartments in each one are adorned with cute illustrations and food group labels.
 The downside?
 They show wear and tear more easily.

 Uptrust Bento Lunch Container: This lunch box from Uptrust has three compartments as well as a built-in fork and spoon.
-It’s made with organic wheat straw fiber and it’s FDA approved.
+It’s made with organic wheat straw fiber.
 These containers also run between $12 and $16, which is much less than the Bentgo boxes—a great thing if you’re on a budget or need to buy several at once.

 Kishno Bento Lunch Box: Kids and adults can get behind this two-part bento box, whether it’s for lunchtime, a picnic, or snacks in the park.
 A silicone seal keeps the boxes leakproof and double-paned walls ensure that food is insulated.
 The set also has a spork compartment, so you don’t have to worry about packing utensils.
 And, at around $26, the price is comparable to the Bentgo, but the spork compartment adds convenience.